vidhisharma3193/mod1_review/README.md

 8. **TEST** your **CODE**

+9. **one-many:**
+   From the "one" classes, create a method to get all of the "many" instances that belong to that instance

+   **OR**

+   **many-many:**
-9. From the "many" classes, create a method to get all of the "joiner" class instances that belong to that instance (**many-many**) / From the "one" classes, create a method to get all of the "many" instances that belong to that instance (**one-many**)
+   From the "many" classes, create a method to get all of the "joiner" class instances that belong to that instance

 10. **TEST** your **CODE**

-11. From the "many" classes, create a method to get all of the other "many" instances that belong to that instance
+11. (**Only for many-many**) From the "many" classes, create a method to get all of the other "many" instances that belong to that instance

 12. **TEST** your **CODE**

 13. Check the Deliverables

+***

 ## customer
-- Customer.new() should create a new customer with a name and account_type
+- Customer.new() should create a new customer with a name

-- Customer#name and Customer#account_type should work
+- Customer#name should work

 - Customer.all should return all customer instances

-- Customer#accounts should return all account that belong to the customer
+- Customer#accounts should return all accounts that belong to the customer

 - Customer#banks should return all banks that are associated with the customer